auliadiapari/shafiq-behave-bdd/README.md

 Run the test:
 1. install the requirements.txt

+Please pay attention when the test running and encountering image verifications after clicking captcha, you should complete the image puzzle/selections

-2. to run specific file:  behave fileName.feature
+3. to run specific file:  behave fileName.feature
-3. to run all feature file: behave
+4. to run all feature file: behave

 Please change the "email, password, and others data in order to testing", its tested with my credents.